Soyandroid/bemanitools/doc/jbhook/jbhook.md

 # Game list

-The following games are compatible with this version of jbhook:
+The following games are compatible with this version of jbhook.
+Please use the appropriate zip for your game version:
+* 01 - jubeat
+* 02 - ripples
+* 03 - knit
+* 04 - copious
-* saucer
+* 05 - saucer
-* prop
+* 06 - prop
-* qubell
+* 07 - qubell
+* 08 - clan
+* 09 - festo

 # Data setup and running the game